Four Past Midnight: The Sun Dog

 In the meantime, Kevin is plagued by recurring nightmares about the dog.
-Realizing that Merrill tricked him and the Sun was never destroyed, he sets out to prevent Merrill from taking any more pictures for fear that the dog will "break through" into the real world.
+Realizing that Merrill tricked him and the Sun was never destroyed, he sets out to prevent Merrill from taking any more photos for fear that the dog will "break through" into the real world.
 By this point, the camera's influence over Merrill has caused him to lose his grip on sanity.
-After waking up one night to find himself holding the Sun and repeatedly pressing its trigger, Merrill resolves to smash it in the morning.
-However, he hallucinates that one of the cuckoo clocks hanging on the wall of his store is really the camera, and smashes the clock instead.
+After waking up one night to find himself holding the Sun and repeatedly pressing its trigger, he resolves to smash it in the morning.
+However, he hallucinates that one of the cuckoo clocks hanging on the wall of his store is really the camera and smashes that instead.
 Under the illusion that he is repairing a clock at his workbench, Merrill starts taking pictures again.
-At this moment, Kevin and his father arrive to confront Merrill, but they are too late to stop him.
+At this moment, Kevin and his father arrive to confront Merrill, but are too late to stop him.
 The dog tears its way out of the final photograph, killing Merrill in the process.
 Inspired by his nightmares, Kevin has brought another Sun with him, and just as the dog is about to release itself, he takes its picture, trapping it once more in the "Polaroid world".

 In the epilogue, Kevin gets a computer for his following birthday.
 In order to test its word processor function, he types "The quick brown fox jumps over the lazy dog."
 Rather than a printout of this text, the page reads, "The dog is loose again.
 It is not sleeping.
 It is not lazy.
 It's coming for you, Kevin.
 It's very hungry.
 And it's VERY angry."

+Adaptations

+In April 1999, White Cap Productions and IMAX Corporation announced a film adaptation of The Sun Dog.
+The proposed film, helmed by Lawrence D. Cohen (who had previously adapted King's Carrie and It), was to be filmed in IMAX's giant-screen 3D format, and distributed exclusively to IMAX theaters.
+Production was expected to begin in 2000, however by May of that year the project had been placed on hold.
+It was ultimately dropped from IMAX's production slate in October 2001.

+The 2016 Audible audiobook of this story is read by Maine humorist Tim Sample.